yjg30737/pyqt-svg-button/README.md

 Default background color of this is transparent.

-If you want to use svg supporting `QToolButton`, use <a href="https://github.com/yjg30737/pyqt-svg-toolbutton.git">pyqt-svg-toolbutton</a>.
+If you want to use svg supporting `QToolButton` instead of `QPushButton`, use <a href="https://github.com/yjg30737/pyqt-svg-toolbutton.git">pyqt-svg-toolbutton</a>.

 ## Requirements
 * PyQt5 >= 5.8